Easy Strawberry Jello Poke Cake

-This Strawberry Jello Poke Cake is a luscious dessert that’s strawberries and cream at its best!
-It’s a burst of flavor that melts in your mouth, and you can make it ahead of time.
-Perfect for a party, Valentine’s Day or any celebration…
+Strawberry Jello Poke Cake is a luscious dessert that’s strawberries and cream at its best!
+It has a burst of flavor that melts in your mouth, and you can make it ahead of time.
+Perfect for a party or any celebration including holidays and birthdays… Plus video tutorial!

 Poke cake is a cake you poke holes into after baking.
 Then a liquid such as jello or fruit purée is poured over the top to infuse added color and flavor to each bite.
 Poke cakes were invented by in the 1970s by Jell-o, and are staging a comeback according to Insider.